rudolffu/pyfosc/README.md

 ## 3. Credits

-This software contains sources from third-party softwares:
+This software contains sources from third-party softwares.

-The `pyfosc$iraf_data/onedstds` directory from `IRAF`, contains standard calibration data for extinction and sensitivity calibration.
+The `pyfosc$iraf_data/onedstds` directory is from `IRAF`, and it contains standard calibration data for extinction and sensitivity calibration.

 The `pyfosc$iraf_task/lacos_im.cl` script is the `IRAF` version for Laplacian Cosmic Ray Identification by Pieter G. van Dokkum (Yale) from http://www.astro.yale.edu/dokkum/lacosmic/.
 L.A.Cosmic is an algorithm for robust cosmic ray identification.
 It detects cosmic rays of arbitrary shapes and sizes, and distinguishes between undersampled point sources and cosmic rays.
 If you use this program please refer to P. G. van Dokkum, 2001, PASP, 113, 1420.

 Please see `COPYRIGHT` file and `pyfosc$doc/LICENSES` directory for detailed copyright information.